A dividing fence is a fence that separates the lands of adjoining owners.

 Resolving fencing disputes

-The Department of Lands is the authority charged with the administration of the Dividing Fences Act 1991.
-The Department sets fees, makes appropriate regulations and arranges for any necessary amendments to the Act.
-Advice relating to fencing disputes should be sought from other sources including Legal Aid Services, Chamber Magistrates at the local court, LawAccess NSW, Community Justice Centres or private lawyers.
+Advice relating to fencing disputes should be sought from from Legal Aid Services, Chamber Magistrates at the local court, LawAccess NSW, Community Justice Centres or private lawyers.

-For more information on dividing fences and dispute resolution, please visit the Department of Lands website or visit the Law Assist website for assistance on:
+For more information on dividing fences and dispute resolution, please visit Law Assist website for assistance on: